Tablet on a patio table showing an outdoor furniture shopping website with a coffee alongside

 The renter-specific decision criteria

-- Reasonable budget tier matching tenure.
-Short-term renters (12-24 month leases) benefit from mid-range over premium — the lifecycle cost calculation favours pieces that last 5-10 years rather than 20+ years if you might leave them at the property or sell within that window.
+• Reasonable budget tier matching tenure.
+Short-term renters (12-24 month leases) are better off with mid-range than premium.
+Pieces built to last 5-10 years make more sense than 20+ year pieces, since you might leave them behind or sell them before then.

 The lease-tenure decision framework